Top 15 Most Visited National Parks in the USA, 2023 Update

 Location: San Francisco, California

-As one of the most visited national parks in the US, Golden Gate National Recreation Area attracts millions annually.
+As one of the most visited national parks in the U.S., the Golden Gate National Recreation Area attracts millions annually.
 It marked its 50th anniversary in 2022, representing a milestone for conservationists who sought to protect the site’s diverse ecosystems.
-There’s always something going on at Golden Gate, with annual events covering historical, cultural, art, and nature programs throughout the park.

 Nature lovers will appreciate the chance to explore over a dozen unique ecosystems, home to thousands of plants and animals.
 You can also find strong cultural and historical ties to indigenous cultures, Spanish and Mexican colonists, and U.S. expansionists who contributed to San Francisco’s prosperity.